vohvelikissa/vohvelikissa.github.io/README.md

 ## Blog

+Since in my case creating youtube videos would basically be the same as writing a blog post in terms of content value, youtube is not going to get a section of its own from my site, no matter where it is hosted.
+The videos that I will eventually get to posting will be posted in this section with a rank 3 title in md and a full paragraph of text before it.
+The content itself will be something tech related and or interesting and relevant to me otherwise.

 ### init

 Creating this website to be what it is now was relatively easy even if it required me being roasted by AI